You're not stuck because

 Dense fog obscuring the path ahead

 Therapy.
 Self-help books.
 The gym at 5 a.m.
 "Just give it time."
 I followed every piece of advice and still woke up every morning with the same weight on my chest.
 I was numbing instead of healing — the bottle, the screens, the overwork.
-Nothing was designed to take a man from destroyed to rebuilt.
+Nothing I found was designed to take a man from destroyed to rebuilt.
 I didn't want to cope.
 I wanted to come back stronger.

 The Climb